 Who is the ideal client for QuickBooks Ledger?

 It’s said tongue-in-cheek, but “shoebox” clients have never fit well in tax or bookkeeping software systems.
 Their needs and engagements often do not necessarily scale to the functions of larger product offerings.
-Ledger is designed with these clients in mind:
+A QuickBooks Ledger subscription is designed with these clients in mind:

 - In-house bookkeeping clients.